 Loudoun County prides itself on being a place "where tradition meets innovation."
-Its setting of rural landscapes, historic towns, and thriving new suburban and urban development offers young families, professionals, and retirees with the amenities necessary to live a high quality rural, small town or suburban lifestyle.
+Its setting of rural landscapes, historic towns, and thriving new suburban and urban development offers young families, professionals, and retirees with the amenities necessary to live a high quality rural, small town, or suburban lifestyle.
 The County's high rate of growth - particularly residential growth - and business investment over the last several decades is tied to the quality of life offered in Loudoun County.
-Put simply, Loudoun County is a highly desirable place to live.
-It is important to protect those aspects of the County that make it such a great place to call home, while also addressing current and future growth opportunities and challenges.
+The County's comprehensive plan policies have guided government decisions that directly influence quality of life by setting the tone for growth management, fiscal management, capital facilities planning, and high quality design.
+Each have played a significant role influencing the desirable quality of life Loudoun County is recognized for today.
+Put simply, Loudoun County is a highly desirable place to live, and it is important to protect those values of the County that make it such a great place to call home, while also addressing current and future growth opportunities and challenges.